silastittes/rdmc/README.md

 This is the source code page for an R package implementing methods presented in Lee and Coop (2017).
 [See this page for Kristin Lee's original code and exentions](https://github.com/kristinmlee/dmc/)

 There are only minimal changes to the original code, and no changes were made to the mathematical underpinnings.
+Assume mistakes are caused by me and not Lee and Coop, and please do report issues to this page.

 The code below is a reimplementation of [Kristin Lee's original DMC example.](https://github.com/kristinmlee/dmc/blob/master/dmc_example.md).

-If this package is used, please cite Lee and Coop (2017).
+If this package is used, please cite Lee and Coop (2017), and share the link this page (maybe?).

 ```
 devtools::install_github(repo = "RILAB/rDMC")